jamktiko/Synerra/README.md

 # Synerra

-A social web-application that connects gamers together
+A social web-application that connects gamers together.

 ## Overview